skeeto/skeeto.github.com/_posts/2013-09-03-Leaving-Gmail-Behind.markdown

 uuid: 8d4f4f52-2295-32c7-8452-d22d4f45a437
 ---

+*Update May 2017*: Shortly after [switching to modal editing][vim], I stopped using Emacs and Notmuch as my mail client.
+I now use Mutt and Vim.

 For the last 8 years I have been using Gmail as my e-mail provider, during which 3 years I was a student.
 It was very convenient, inexpensive (cost-free!), and especially suitable for a student using